Vinelab/api-manager/readme.md

      }
  }
 ```

-Add the service provider to `app/config/app.php`:
+Add the service provider to the `providers` array in `app/config/app.php`:

 ```php
 'providers' => array(